Analysis: U.S. could look beyond U.N. Security Council in any Syria strike

 Obama has some other options for legitimizing a retaliatory strike against Syria, apart from securing formal NATO and Arab League endorsements.

 Article 51 of the U.N.
-Charter speaks of "the inherent right of individual or collective self-defense if an armed attack occurs against a Member of the United Nations."
-In theory, Turkey or Israel could ask the United States and its allies for "self-defense" assistance in light of the cross-border violence the two countries have faced during Syria's two-year civil war.
+Charter speaks of "the inherent right of individual or collective self-defence if an armed attack occurs against a Member of the United Nations."
+In theory, Turkey or Israel could ask the United States and its allies for "self-defence" assistance in light of the cross-border violence the two countries have faced during Syria's two-year civil war.

 There is also the "Uniting for Peace" resolution of 1950, which allows for the U.N.
 General Assembly to call an emergency session to take up matters related to international peace and security when the Security Council is deadlocked due to a disagreement between its permanent members.